learn-co-curriculum/phase-0-intro-to-js-2-modifying-objects/README.md

 ```

 Notice that it didn't pick up the keys in the nested `cheesePlate` object — just the keys from the properties declared at the top level within `wednesdayMenu`.

+***NOTE***: The sequence in which keys are ordered in the returned array is not consistent across browsers and should not be relied upon.
+All of the object's keys will be in the array, but you can't count on `keyA` always being at index `0` of the array and `keyB` always being at index `1`.

 ## Deleting a property from an object
 Uh oh, we ran out of Southwestern dressing, so we have to take the salad off the menu.
 In JavaScript, that's as easy as: